skylight-hq/skylight.digital/pages/career_pathways/product-manager.md

 You push to understand the why behind anything the team is focusing on.
 You’re able to define a north star and keep the team on track towards it.

 ##### Product execution
 You’re a champion for lean agile methodologies and ceremonies.
-You understand the basics of user story writing and can write most of the stories in the backlog.
+You understand the basics of user story writing and can write most of the stories in the backlog, although you may need help from a more senior PM with refining the backlog and working through questions from researchers, designers, and engineers.

 ##### Human-centered design
 You understand the difference between user value and business/stakeholder value.
 You’ve observed user interviews, taken notes, and been a part of the synthesis process.
 You can help the team validate any user or product assumptions.